nodejs/next-10/VALUES_AND_PRIORITIZAION.md

 ### Operational Qualities
 We value keeping Node.js safe, performant and light weight as well as the ability to investigate and debug problems in development and production.
 Some key elements of this include:
- - throughput(speed)
+  - Throughput(speed)
- - startup time
+  - Startup time
- - binary size
+  - Binary size
- - memory footprint
+  - Memory footprint
   - Debug tooling (debugger)
  - Diagnostic tooling (profilers, heapdumps, coredumps, etc.)

 ### Node.js maintainer experience
 We value ensuring that Node.js maintainers are productive and enjoy maintaining Node.js and related components.
 Some key elements of this include: